• Art magazine

 Influence on relationship dynamics

 Erotic art could also influence the way people interact with each other.
-This offers couples a way to visually express their sexual wishes and tensions, which can improve communication and understanding in their relationship.
+This offers couples a way to visually express their sexual desires and tensions, which can improve communication and understanding in their relationship.

 Connection to other art forms